ethannicholas/Frost/docs/overview.md

     constant PI := 3.141592653589

-There are *no global variables* in Panda.
+There are *no global variables* in Frost.
 This includes class-level variables - in Java, `public class Global { public static int foo; }` is effectively a global variable, in that `Global.foo` is accessible from anywhere.
-There is no equivalent in Panda; the only globally-accessible Panda values are class-level constants.
+There is no equivalent in Frost; the only globally-accessible Frost values are class-level constants.

 Conditional Statements and Loops
 --------------------------------